 Today, many studies have supported regular tea consumption as one method that may help support overall health and longevity, in conjunction with other healthy habits like a nutritious diet and exercise.

-Health Benefits of Herbal Infusions
+Health Benefits of Herbal Teas

 Because herbal teas can be made from a variety of plants, the chemical properties, and subsequent health effects will vary depending on the ingredients.